saptarshibasu/azure-study/README.md

   * Free has object limit of 5,00,000.
 Basic, P1, P2  have no object limit
   * Free users do not have self service password reset, company branding etc.
   * P1, P2 exclusive features - Self-service password reset/change/unlock with on-premises write-back, Multi-Factor Authentication
-  * P2 exclusive feature - Identity Protection, Privileged Identity Management (PIM) (elevated access)
+  * P2 exclusive feature - Identity Protection, Privileged Identity Management (PIM) (elevated access), Access Review
 * Hybrid identity authentication methods
   * Password Hash Synchronization
     * To be used where the organization wants to reuse their existing on-prem active directory credentials in cloud